matjaz99/alertmonitor/README.md

 sorting and filtering alerts.

 A HTTP webhook accepts any GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.
-If the request is recognized to come from Prometheus Alertmanager, it will be processed further and displayed as alarm.
+If the request is coming from Prometheus Alertmanager, it will be displayed as alarm.

 Alertmonitor provides the following views:
 - Webhook - any http message that is received on webhook